kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Create a data source for a specific baseline or stream

+### PublishedAt
+2020-03-25T11:55:56Z

-### PublishedAt: 2020-03-25T11:55:56Z
+### Tags

-### Tags: ['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'DOORS Next', 'LQE', 'Lifecycle Query Engine', 'scoped by a configuration', 'configuration-scoped data sources', 'versioned type system', 'type system', 'baseline']
+['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'DOORS Next', 'LQE', 'Lifecycle Query Engine', 'scoped by a configuration', 'configuration-scoped data sources', 'versioned type system', 'type system', 'baseline']

-### Description:
+### Description
 A report administrator can add a data source scoped by a specified global configuration that defines a consistent set of types.
 Users can then execute reports built upon this metamodel scoped to the types specific to the new data source.
 Learn how to use Report Builder in IBM Engineering Lifecycle Management – Jazz Reporting Service to create a data source for a specific baseline or stream.